JapneetSingh/Chronos-Quartz/README.md

 * __Modeling and Evaluation:__<br />
   I treated this as a similarity problem and tried multiple difference units.
 I get my best results with *Cosine* metric for Image features and *Jaccard index* for text

   Metadata model was used to supplement the result of the Image model.
-Any prediction that is made by both the models is shown first.
+Image Model is used to make the baseline predictions.
+We then use predictions from metadata model change the order in which images are presented as recommendations.
+Any watch predicted by both the models is recommended first.
-  This is because metadata model picks based on only words.
+  This is because metadata model picks based on only words and does not account for patterns and shape within the .

   Since its an image based unsupervised learning problem no machine can match humans in evaluating the final results.
 Which is why I leave the decision in the users hands.
 The results seems to be doing a good job of detecting similar watches.

+* __Web App__:<br\>
+  A very basic version of webapp was created which uses the image url and any information you provide to recommend appropriate watches

 ### Code and Reproducing Results
 You will need to start by install OpenCV to your system.
 The following link should help